feathersjs/docs/api/authentication/oauth.md

 ## Customization

-Normally, any oAuth provider set up in the [configuration](#configuration) will be initialized with the default [OAuthStrategy](#oauthstrategy).
+Normally, any OAuth provider set up in the [configuration](#configuration) will be initialized with the default [OAuthStrategy](#oauthstrategy).
 The flow for a specific provider can be customized by extending `OAuthStrategy` class and registering it under that name on the [AuthenticationService](./service.md):

 :::: tabs :options="{ useUrlFragment: false }"